The Big Egg Hunt

-The Big Egg Hunt, also known as the Faberge Big Egg Hunt, was a 2012 charity fundraising campaign, in aid of Action for Children and Elephant Family, and sponsored by the jeweller Faberge.
-The two charities backed the largest ever Easter egg hunt, known as The Big Egg Hunt, in London in the Spring of 2012.
-Around 200 artists, celebrities and designers created and painted metre high fibreglass eggs which were scattered across selected locations around London.
+The Big Egg Hunt, also known as the Faberge Big Egg Hunt, was a 2012 charity fundraising campaign in aid of Action for Children and Elephant Family and sponsored by the jeweller Faberge.
+The two charities backed the largest-ever Easter egg hunt, known as The Big Egg Hunt, in London in the spring of 2012.
+Around 200 artists, celebrities and designers created and painted metre-high fibreglass eggs which were then placed in selected locations in London.
 Londoners had forty days from 21 February 2012 to locate the various giant eggs around the capital.